 What is the Pupil Premium?

-The Pupil Premium is allocated to schools per FSM pupil and is clearly identifiable.
-It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for pupils.
+The pupil premium is allocated directly to schools.
+It is for schools to decide how the pupil premium is spent, since they are best placed to assess what additional provision should be made for pupils.
+Schools are accountable for how they have use the funding and must publish information about how they have/will used the premium.

 We monitor the performance of all of our pupils.
 The school identifies intervention strategies for all pupils who are not making sufficient progress.
-This is then recorded and regularly reviewed and amended according to pupil needs.
+This data is recorded and regularly reviewed according to pupil needs.

-The strategies identified for raising the achievement of pupils in receipt of Pupil Premium are, with a few exceptions, available to support all pupils who are not on track, or who need support to access learning successfully.
-The intervention is provided in response to need.
+The strategies identified for raising the achievement of pupils in receipt of pupil premium funding are, with a few exceptions, available to support all pupils who are not on track, or who need support to access learning successfully.

 We recognise that not all pupils who are socially disadvantaged are registered or qualify for Free School Meals.
-The Governors reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as needing additional support to improve outcomes in learning and/or well-being.
-Pupil Premium funding will be allocated following a needs analysis which will identify priority groups or individuals.
+The Governors reserve the right to allocate the pupil premium funding to support any pupil or groups of pupils the school has legitimately identified as needing additional support to improve outcomes in learning and/or well-being.

-The Resources Committee specifically monitors and reports on Pupil Premium spending and the impact it is having on pupil in terms of their progress and attainment as well as other aspects of provision to support their learning including developing pupil aspiration, self confidence, communication skills etc.
+The Governing Body's Resources Committee specifically monitors pupil premium spending and the impact it is having on pupils in terms of their progress and attainment.